mathworks/Petalinux/readme.md

 - ZCU216 Evaluation Kit

 #### General build instructions
 - Clone this repository and switch tags to the corresponding version.
-The most up to date tag is **mathworks_zynqrfsoc_R22.1.0**.
-The last set numbers of the tag "R22.1.0" is interperted as MATLAB R2022a where "R22" represents R2022 and "1.0" is for release 'a'.
-Version "2.0" would represent 'b'.
+The release tags are labeled as **mathworks_zynqrfsoc_R2x.y.z**, where the "R2x" denotes the year of the MATLAB release and "y" denotes the 'a' or 'b' release.
+The "z" is used for updates to the image within a particular MATLAB release.
+For example, the tag "R22.1.0" is interperted as MATLAB R2022a where "R22" represents R2022 and "1.0" is for release 'a'.
+If there were updates to the image within the R2022a release, the versions would be "R22.1.1", "R22.1.2", etc. The MATLAB R2022b release would then start with the tag "R22.2.0".

 `$ git checkout mathworks_zynqrfsoc_R22.1.0`